sbnguah/MedStatsBook/_book/Diagnostic-Tests.md

 ```

-The table above decomposes the the test results into 4 distinct categories.
+The table above decomposes the test results into 4 distinct categories.

 1. Those who had both RDT.1 and the gold standard positive (True positive) were 50.
 1. The group with both RDT.1 and Gold standard negative (True Negative) were 44.
-1. The group that apparently showed a positive RDT.1 results when they actually are negative by the Gold standard (False positive) were 2.
+1. The group that showed a positive RDT.1 results when they are negative by the Gold standard (False positive) were 2.
-1. Finally the last group, those whose RDT.1 result were negative but are actually positive
+1. Finally the last group, those whose RDT.1 results were negative but are positive
 judging by the Gold standard (False negative) were 4.

 We operationalise these by extracting relevant portions of the table below